spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 in any holes surrounded by data.
 The code then uses dilation to keep edge features while smoothing the outer edge.
 Erosion is then used to get a mask that has a similar shape and size to the original mask.
-We then combine the resulting mask with the original mask to ensure we retain edge features while yielding a smoother edge.
+We then combine the resulting mask with the original mask to ensure we retain features that touch the image edges.

 Finding Border Pixels